 - Very relaxing and easy going

-- See everything from the car with no hiking required
+- Option to see everything from the car with no hiking required

 - Begins at Custer visitor center with educational exhibits

 How Far Is Custer Wildlife Loop From Mount Rushmore?

 - 20 miles from Mt Rushmore to Custer State Park visitor center